 CPU cooler cut-away: Speaking of the motherboard tray, some nicer PC cases include large cut-outs in the section behind your processor, which let you replace your PC’s CPU or CPU cooler without ripping out your entire motherboard.
 It’s not a feature you’re likely to need often, but if you do, it’s a godsend.

 Front-panel connectivity: If you’ve got a lot of external devices, check out the front-panel connectivity of the PC case.
 Even cheap cases have a couple of USB-A Type 2.0 ports in the front.
-Some will include USB-A Type 3, USB-C, and even fan or RGB lighting controllers.
+Many modern cases include USB-A Type 3, USB-C, and even fan or RGB lighting controllers as table stakes.
 You’ll often find front-panel audio jacks as well, though we’d always recommend plugging your headset directly into the audio jack on your motherboard’s rear I/O shield.

 Fans and airflow: The more fans you have in your PC, the better your airflow is likely to be.
 At the very least, you want two fans for optimal airflow—an intake in the front and an outward-blowing fan in the rear.
 Some budget PC cases include only a single fan, and your PC’s temperatures and performance will suffer for it.
 Even if they aren’t populated, many cases include additional fan mounts that allow you to upgrade your cooling later.
 As mentioned before, some cases are ditching 5.25-inch drive bays to remove airflow obstructions for the front fans, though you obviously wouldn’t want a case like that if you needed one of those bays.